Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Comparing the Materials/Supply Listed

-A smart procurement manager should always read each proposal from start to bottom.
+A smart procurement manager should always read each proposal from top to bottom.
 So always be on the lookout for errors, especially on the number of supplies and the pricing for each supply.
 This is important because you don’t want to be put in a bad spot for approving or choosing a proposal that has incorrect details.

 5. Comparing Workmanship Standards

-6. Protecting yourself with the Fixed Price bid.
+6. Protecting yourself with the Fixed Price bid

 For each type of proposal, you should always protect yourself from any bid that may deliver a poor outcome.
 When checking proposals on materials and deliverables, there should be a fixed price bid, where the amount agreed by both parties is now fixed and explicitly stated in a contract or purchase order.